 Charles H. Revson Foundation Fellow Ms. Martina Cucchiara

 Martina Cucchiara is a Ph.D. candidate in history at the University of Notre Dame.
 She received a B.A. in history at the University of Michigan-Dearborn.
-For her Charles H. Revson Foundation Fellowship, Ms. Cucchiara is conducting research for her dissertation, “‘Bitter Times’: Catholic Sisters in Hitler’s Germany and under Allied Occupation, 1933-1949.”
+For her Charles H. Revson Foundation Fellowship, Ms. Cucchiara conducted research for her dissertation, “‘Bitter Times’: Catholic Sisters in Hitler’s Germany and under Allied Occupation, 1933-1949.”

 Ms. Cucchiara is the recipient of the Eli Lilly Presidential Fellowship as well as the Dominica and Frank Anese Fellowship in Graduate Studies from the University of Notre Dame.
 She has presented her research on Catholic sisters in Nazi Germany at several conferences, including those of the German Studies Association and the American Historical Association.
 Ms. Cucchiara participated in the 2009 Summer Research Workshop, Exploring the Newly Opened ITS Archive at the United States Holocaust Memorial Museum, sponsored by the Museum’s Center for Advanced Holocaust Studies.
 She has language skills in German and French.